Posts Tagged ‘La France insoumise’

 Down with the Oligarchy!

-The platform calls for new citizens’ initiatives, referenda, rights to recall of MPs, guarantees of media pluralism, he constitutional embodiment of the rights of people at work, protecting common property, “air, water, food, health, energy, the means of life, the currency (..)
-Lowering the voting age to 16, la France insoumise, an obligatory “ service citoyen” for the under 25s, paid at the minimum wage, for nine months.
+The platform calls for new citizens’ initiatives, referenda, rights to recall MPs, guarantees of media pluralism, the constitutional embodiment of the rights of people at work, protecting common property, “air, water, food, health, energy, the means of life, the currency (..)
+For young people, after, lowering the voting age to 16, la France insoumise, proposes an obligatory “ service citoyen” (including a military option) or the under 25s, paid at the minimum wage, for nine months.

-Particular attention is paid to France’s overseas territories, whose equality will be established.
-They will become “pilots” of the ecological planning and the “économie de mer” and development.
+Particular attention is paid to France’s overseas territories, from the Caribbean to the other ‘confettis of the empire’ in the Pacific, South America and the Indian Ocean, whose equality will be established within the French administrative domain.
+They will become “pilots” of the ecological planning.
+In this respect the “économie de mer” from aquaculture onwards, will spearhead development.

 L’avenir en Commun promises to out an end to the economic “pillaging” of the Nation (capital letter in original, Page 45).
 Not only are privatisations and ‘public-private’ partnerships targeted, but the effects of social dumping.
 In “défense de notre souveraineté industrielle”, “protectionnisme solidaire” is proposed.
 Trade agreements have to be revised and other measures taken to project social rights and employment, against multinationals and international finance.
 Production must be re-localised.
 To fight against unemployment there will be investment in green infrastructure projects…